Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 **Fulfillment**
 Whether you work with external fulfillment providers or handle shipping yourself, the *Actindo Fulfillment* module allows you to seamlessly integrate external service providers for fast shipping processing and clear monitoring.

-**Warehousing**
+**Warehouse Management**
-Management of stock levels per Material.
-Allows several kind of bookings like inventory, reservations, picking, sells,...
+The *Warehouse Management* module is the central place on the *Actindo Core1 Platform* for organizing and monitoring warehouse processes.
+You can manage of stock levels per material.
+It allows several ways of bookings such as inventory, reservations, pickings, and sells.

 **OMS**
 Manages documents like order confirmations, invoices, delivery notes, returns

-**Customer and Suppliers**
+**Customers and Suppliers**
-Manages customers and suppliers
+After orders are imported from any connected stores and marketplaces, customer master data is automatically created, or existing master data records are recognized and updated as needed.

 **Return Management**
-Manage returns and follow up actions (via defined workflows)

-**RetailSuiteAccounting**
-Store any information financial transactions

-**RetailSuiteBanking**
+The *Return management* module of the *Actindo Core1 Platform* offers the necessary basis for the intelligent processing of returns with practical customization and automation options.
+For example, you can define follow-up actions via customer-specific workflows.

+**Accounting**
+The *Actindo Core1 Platform* is the only digital operations platform worldwide with a complete accounting module integrated.
+This means that all postings for all orders of the connected channels and accounts are automatically generated and optionally transferred live to a group accounting system.
+As a result, your data integration is extremely simplified and easy to manage.

+**Payment Processing**
-Receives external payments and tries to match them with open positions.
+The *Payment processing* module receives external payments and tries to match them with open positions.
 It contains the EBIC (European Banking Industry Committee) interface for importing transactions on bank accounts.

 **Payments**
-Communication with external payment service providers such as PayPal, Adyen, and Stripe
+The *Payments* module gives you the possibility to exchange data with various payment service providers such as Adyen&trade;, Paypal&trade;, or Stripe&trade;.
+The module allows fully automated processing of incoming payments and refunds.
+It acts as a link between payment service providers and an accounting solution.

+**Business Intelligence**
+The *Database and reporting* module

 Email